-During my Summer break I was visiting my relatives "Mr Sood's Family", who have a lovely farm house just behind the Shoghi railway station which is around 1.15 hrs by toy train from Shimla towards Kalka.
+During my Summer break I was visiting my relatives 'Mr Sood’s Family', who have a lovely farm house just behind the Shoghi railway station which is around 1.15 hrs by toy train from Shimla railway station towards Kalka.
 As a child, the whistle of the toy train engine approaching the railway station at Shoghi attracted me and in my excitement of watching the toy train I used to run to the railway station, which was just a few meters away from the house where I lived.
-Now and then I used to go to the railway station and sit on the wooden bench outside the office of the station master where around 3- 4 trains with 2 rail motor cars, a day, were stopping taking the passengers from Kalka to Shimla and the same number of trains going back to Kalka every day.
+Now and then I used to go to the railway station and sit on the wooden bench outside the office of the station master, where around 3- 4 trains and 2 rail motor cars, a day, were stopping taking the passengers from Kalka to Shimla.
+The same number of trains going back to Kalka every day.
 A few tourists used to get down here to take pictures of the pretty, one storey railway heritage station building, which looked like an Old British Bungalow with views of the beautiful valleys below.
 As soon as the train whistled all those tourists would board the train again to carry on the journey of their discovery.
 I stood and waved at those people and many times I was happy to be a part of their memories when they clicked the picture of a young boy waving at them standing under the beautiful heritage railway station building.

 Coming every day to the railway station, soon I developed affinity with the Station Master and the staff.
 Now as they became my friends I was invited to see the office from inside, which earlier I used to try and peek into from the office door or the windows with faded glasses on.
 The station master told me about the important aspect of this Kalka Shimla mountain railways- the toy train, its track and about its age-old communication system, which is still in vogue.
 The telephones being used by the stations are block phones and the control phone system, the former establishes links between two stations while the latter keeps in touch with other important stations.
 The Kalka Shimla railway track inspection hand pushed trolleys (know as Trolleymen), the Neale's token system, the lanterns, which were used to give various safety and warning signals to the trains during the British regime, are till date in operation.